mebusy/notes/dev_notes/PongFromPixel.md

 ## Supervised Learning.

+I’d like to remind you briefly about supervised learning because, as we’ll see, RL is very similar.

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/pong_supervised_learning.png)

  - In ordinary supervised learning we would feed an image to the network and get some probabilities,  e.g. for two classes UP and DOWN.